-He’ll begin to understand figures of speech, such as ‘You’re pulling my leg’ and ‘He’s a couch potato’.
+Your child will start to understand figures of speech, such as ‘You’re pulling my leg’ and ‘He’s a couch potato’.

-Your child will follow directions with more than two steps, even
+And your child will follow directions with more than two steps, even

 if the situation is a new one.
 For example, ‘Give your ticket to the